 Though it may be hard for fans to say goodbye, every TV series must come to an end eventually.
-Unfortunately for some viewers, several notable TV shows — from veteran favorites like Game of Thrones to critically acclaimed comedies like Veep — are set air their final seasons next year.
+Unfortunately for some viewers, several notable TV shows — from veteran favorites like Scandal to critically acclaimed comedies like Veep — are set air their final seasons next year.

 Below, check out all of the popular shows that are ending for good in 2018.